-Warren Brown, Washington Post, Jonathan Browning, President and CEO, Volkswagen of America, and Harry E. Johnson, Sr., President and CEO of the Martin Luther King Memorial Foundation.
+Warren Brown, Washington Post journalist, Jonathan Browning, President and CEO, Volkswagen of America, and Harry E. Johnson, Sr., President, and CEO of the Martin Luther King Memorial Foundation.

 The Martin Luther King Memorial will open August 28, 2011.
 Most of the car companies have donated to the memorial, the latest being Volkswagen of America.
-Jonathan Browning, President and CEO, Volkswagen of America, presented a one million dollar check to Harry E. Johnson, Sr., President and CEO of the Martin Luther King Memorial Foundation.
-Warren Brown interviewed both of them afterwards.
+Jonathan Browning, President, and CEO, Volkswagen of America, presented a one million dollar check to Harry E. Johnson, Sr., President, and CEO of the Martin Luther King Memorial Foundation.
+Warren Brown interviewed both of them afterward.

-After first blush a cynic would say that the car companies were pandering to diversity.
-But one needs to take a look at the history of car industry and the history of African Americans in the United States.
+At first blush, a cynic would say that the car companies were pandering to diversity.
+But one needs to take a look at the history of the car industry and the history of African Americans in the United States.

 My friend, and colleague, Warren Brown, and I talk about this subject occasionally.
 Warren is from the ninth ward in New Orleans, I’m from South Carolina.
 We both know the good, the bad and the ugly of the old South.